derekdecoste/kano-wand-nodejs/readme.md

 - https://github.com/node-fetch/node-fetch/issues/481
 - https://stackoverflow.com/questions/44342226/next-js-error-only-absolute-urls-are-supported
 - https://gist.github.com/joshua-gould/58e1b114a67127273eef239ec0af8989 (did not use but possible node-fetch workaround if i don't want to ping my github, mention the github hardlink in the readme)
+- install mpv on pi

+## To do

+- convert all noble operations from using callbacks to Promises
+-

-(below is readme from forked project)
+## (below is readme from forked project)

 ## Kano Wand NodeJS